akash-akya/vix/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/vix.svg)](https://hex.pm/packages/vix)
 [![docs](https://img.shields.io/badge/docs-hexpm-blue.svg)](https://hexdocs.pm/vix/)

-Vix is Elixir extension for [vips](https://libvips.github.io/libvips/) image processing library.
+Vix is an Elixir extension for [libvips](https://libvips.github.io/libvips/) image processing library.

+About libvips from its documentation:

+> libvips is a [demand-driven, horizontally threaded](https://github.com/libvips/libvips/wiki/Why-is-libvips-quick) image processing library.
+Compared to similar libraries, [libvips runs quickly and uses little memory](https://github.com/libvips/libvips/wiki/Speed-and-memory-use).

-### Why Vix
+## About Vix

 Vix is a **NIF** based bindings library for libvips.

+**Major Features:**

-Vix does not spawn OS processes for the operations like other libraries.
-And it can make full use of libvips [optimizations](https://libvips.github.io/libvips/API/current/How-it-works.md.html) such as joining of operations in the pipeline, cache etc.
+* Vix can take full advantage of libvips [optimizations](https://libvips.github.io/libvips/API/current/How-it-works.md.html), such as joining of operations in the pipeline, cache.
+Since Vix is native binding

-Operation bindings are generated using vips introspection, so the generated documentation and bindings always matches the vips version installed.
+* Experimental support for streaming.
+User can read or write images without keeping complete image in memory.
+See `Vix.Vips.Image.new_from_enum/1` and `Vix.Vips.Image.write_to_stream/2`
+* Efficient interoperability (zero-copy) with other libraries such as Nx, eVision.
+See `Vix.Vips.Image.new_from_binary/5` and `Vix.Vips.Image.write_to_tensor/1`
+* Ergonomic bindings with auto generated documentation for the operations using vips introspection.
+So they always match the libvips installed.
+If newer libvips update adds or modify operations, you don't have to wait for vix to be updated, bindings for the operations along with documentation will be available automatically

 Check [vips operation documentation](https://hexdocs.pm/vix/Vix.Vips.Operation.html) for the list of available operations and spec.

-### What is Vips

-From vips documentation:

-> libvips is a [demand-driven, horizontally threaded](https://github.com/libvips/libvips/wiki/Why-is-libvips-quick) image processing library.
-Compared to similar libraries, [libvips runs quickly and uses little memory](https://github.com/libvips/libvips/wiki/Speed-and-memory-use).
+#### Should I use Vix or [Image](https://github.com/kipcole9/image)?

+Vix is focused on bridging beam and libvips, and tries to be close to libvips interface to support large set of use cases.
+Because of this doing some basic operation might feel unintuitive.
+[Image](https://github.com/kipcole9/image) an excellent library by [@kipcole9](https://github.com/kipcole9) builds on top of Vix and provides more elixir friendly wrapper functions for common operations along with many additional features such handling Exif, Math operators, and more.
+And all of this is accompanied by good documentation.
+So for most of the users, using `Vix` via `Image` might be better choice.

 ## Introduction